Milton Keynes: Original towns and villages

 Great Linford appears in the Domesday Book as Linforde, and features a church dedicated to Saint Andrew, dating from 1215.
 Today, the outer buildings of the 17th century manor house form an arts centre.

 Milton Keynes (Village) is the original village to which the New Town owes its name.
-The original village is still evident, with a pleasant thatched pub, village hall, church and traditional housing.
-The area around the village has reverted to its 11th century name of Middleton (Middeltone).
+The original village is still evident, with a thatched pub, village hall, church and traditional housing.
+The area around the village has reverted to its 11th-century name of Middleton.
 The oldest surviving domestic building in the area (c.
 1300 CE), "perhaps the manor house", is here.

 Stony Stratford began as a settlement on Watling Street during the Roman occupation, beside the ford over the Great Ouse.
 There has been a market here since 1194 (by charter of King Richard I).
 The former Rose and Crown Inn on the High Street is reputedly the last place the Princes in the Tower were seen alive.

 The manor house of Walton village, Walton Hall, is the headquarters of the Open University and the tiny parish church (deconsecrated) is in its grounds.
 The small parish church (1680) at Willen was designed by the architect and physicist Robert Hooke.
-Nearby, there is a Buddhist Temple and a Peace Pagoda, which was built in 1980 and was the first built by the Nipponzan-Myōhōji Buddhist Order in the western world.
+Nearby, by Willen Lake, there is a Buddhist Temple and the Peace Pagoda, which was built in 1980 and was the first built by the Nipponzan-Myōhōji Buddhist Order in the western world.

 The original Wolverton was a medieval settlement just north and west of today's town.
 The ridge and furrow pattern of agriculture can still be seen in the nearby fields.
-The 12th century (rebuilt in 1819) 'Church of the Holy Trinity' still stands next to the Norman motte and bailey site.
+The 12th century (rebuilt in 1819) Church of the Holy Trinity still stands next to the Norman motte and bailey site.
 Modern Wolverton was a 19th-century New Town built to house the workers at the Wolverton railway works, which built engines and carriages for the London and North Western Railway.

 Among the smaller villages and hamlets are three – Broughton, Loughton and Woughton on the Green – that are of note in that their names each use a different pronunciation of the ough letter sequence in English.